MARCH LITERARY BIRTHDAYS

 - Czech writer Bohumil Hrabal (1924; d.1997)

-- Mario Vargas Llosa (1936; site in Spanish), born Jorge Mario Pedro Vargas Llosa, Peruvian novelist and politician
+- Mario Vargas Llosa (1936), born Jorge Mario Pedro Vargas Llosa, Peruvian novelist and politician

 - Mar 29